Igor Abramovych: Political career

-In the 2019 parliamentary elections, Igor Abramovych was elected as People's Deputy of Ukraine from «Opposition Platform — For Life» (OPFL) party, under #14.
+In the 2019 parliamentary elections, Igor Abramovych was elected as People's Deputy of Ukraine from Opposition Platform — For Life (OPFL) party, under #14.

-After being elected to Verkhovna Rada of the 9th Convocation Igor Abramovych was appointed as Deputy Chairman of the Committee on Finance, Tax and Customs Policy.
+After being elected to the Verkhovna Rada of the 9th Convocation, Igor Abramovych was appointed as Deputy Chairman of the Committee on Finance, Tax and Customs Policy.
 Igor Abramovych was a member of the eponymous parliamentary faction.
 He participated as a member of the interparliamentary relations groups with the many countries, including United States, the United Kingdom, the United Arab Emirates, Switzerland, Germany, France, and Austria, promoting dialogue, strengthening bilateral ties, and fostering cooperation in political, economic, and cultural spheres.

-On 24 February 2022, the first day of the Russian invasion of Ukraine, Abramovych announced he had resigned from the OPFL.
+On February 24, 2022, the first day of the Russian invasion of Ukraine, Abramovich announced that he had resigned from the OPFL.

-On 22 May 2022 Abramovych became co-chairman of the deputy group "Restoration of Ukraine".
+On 22 May 2022 Abramovych became co-chairman of the deputy group Restoration of Ukraine.

 On February 6, 2023, Abramovych asked parliament to withdraw his mandate.
 He was officially deprived of his parliamentary seat by parliament on the same day.

 Legislative activity

-According to the information of “Slovo I Delo” agency, Abramovych was on the top of the list of the most active deputies of the OPFL party.
-He left the party 24 February 2022.
+According to the information of Slovo I Delo agency, Abramovych was on the top of the list of the most active deputies of the OPFL party.
+He left the party on 24 February 2022.

 Abramovych is a co-author of nearly 100 legislative initiatives concerning issues of corporate raiding, relieving fiscal pressure on small business, social security (particularly, increasing of state aid amount after the birth of a child and its differentiation for the second, third and following children, VAT cancellation for socially significant goods for citizens entitled to benefits, increasing of minimum pension level).

-Abramovych is in TOP-3 in terms of the number of adopted bills among the party’s deputies.
+Abramovych is in the top three in terms of the number of adopted bills among the party's deputies.

 Voting

 Abramovych is not a member of any cross-party control group in OPFL, which allows him to have an independent position when voting.

-According to the social network OPORA, Abramovych took first place among party’s representatives whose voting results differed from the position in the party.
+According to the social network OPORA, Abramovych took first place among the party's representatives whose voting results differed from the position in the party.

 In 65.7% of cases, his choice differed from the OPFL party position.

 Investor Rights Protection

-Abramovych was a Member of the Commission of Major Investors’ Rights Protection created in Verkhovna Rada.
+Abramovych was a member of the Commission of Major Investors' Rights Protection created in Verkhovna Rada.